csdms/ivy/lessons/best-practices/continuous-integration.md

 it typically includes building and testing the software in the pull request on Linux, macOS, and Windows.

-The Ivy repository is under CI: https://github.com/csdms/ivy/actions.
+The Ivy repository uses CI: https://github.com/csdms/ivy/actions.
-The Actions configuration file ([test.yml](../../.github/workflows/test.yml)) used for the Ivy repository is:
+The original Actions configuration file, [test.yml](../../.github/workflows/test.yml), used for the Ivy repository looks like:
 ```yaml
 name: Test